 Border to Coast's current funds are actively managed, therefore carbon footprints may vary due to investment decisions made.
 Carbon footprints can increase at the same time as the carbon intensity decreases in a portfolio, and vice versa, and without the full picture it is impossible to understand the reasons behind this.
-Furthermore, some companies with a high carbon footprint may be important actors in the move to renewable energy and the transition to a low carbon economy.
-Portfolio managers are required to document the investment rationale for the inclusion in the portfolio of companies with high carbon footprints.
+Furthermore, some companies with a high carbon footprint may be important actors in the move to renewable energy and the transition to a required to document the investment rationale for the inclusion in the portfolio of companies with high carbon footprints.
 This enables managers to be challenged and facilitates ongoing monitoring and review.